Freezer Coleslaw Recipe: Make-Ahead Southern Slaw That Keeps 6 Months

 Recipe Ingredients

-This freezer coleslaw recipe is very easy to make with just simple ingredients:
+This freezer coleslaw recipe is straightforward to make with just simple ingredients:

 freezer slaw ingredients on a tray.